parse-community/docs/_includes/parse-server/live-query.md

 ## Client Setup

-We provide JavaScript and iOS LiveQuery Clients for now.
+We provide JavaScript, Android and iOS LiveQuery Clients for now.
 Lets use the JavaScript client as an example.
 In order to use LiveQuery, you need to initialize a `Parse.Query` object and subscribe to it.

 ```javascript
 let query = new Parse.Query('People');